-Your interviewer will be interested not only in your training and professional experience, but also in your personal goals, self-knowledge, and the soft skills (“people skills”) that enable you to work well with clients and other team members.
+Your interviewer will be interested not only in your training and professional experience, but also in your personal goals, self-knowledge, and soft skills (“people skills”) that enable you to work well with clients and other team members.

 - What strengths make you a good engineer?

 - What was your professional development plan for the past two years?

 - Describe a time when you received criticism from a supervisor or professor.
 How did you respond?